espressif/esp-idf/docs/en/security/flash-encryption.rst

    .. only:: esp32

-       If your ESP32 uses non-default :ref:`FLASH_CRYPT_CONFIG value in efuse <setting-flash-crypt-config>` then you will need to pass the ``--flash_crypt_conf`` argument to ``espsecure.py`` to set the matching value.
-This will not happen if the device configured flash encryption by itself, but may happen if burning efuses manually to enable flash encryption.
+       If your ESP32 uses non-default :ref:`FLASH_CRYPT_CONFIG value in eFuse <setting-flash-crypt-config>` then you will need to pass the ``--flash_crypt_conf`` argument to ``espsecure.py`` to set the matching value.
+This will not happen if the device configured flash encryption by itself, but may happen if burning eFuses manually to enable flash encryption.

 The command ``espsecure.py decrypt_flash_data`` can be used with the same options (and different input/output files), to decrypt ciphertext flash contents or a previously encrypted file.